 Chileans and residents are now allowed entry without the quarantine restriction.

 Chile continues under national curfew from 11:00 pm to 5:00 am, nationwide.
 Beginning on October 2, some territories have extended the curfew schedule from 8:00 pm to 5:00 pm.

-Borders reopening has been postponed and the government hasn’t announced any news or updates for the opening plan.
+Borders’ reopening has been postponed and the government hasn’t announced any news about it.